Generatology™

 -

 Most known remains of Homo sapiens have been found across West Asia, North Africa, South Asia, Southeast Asia, and Southern Europe.
-What these regions share is their location within latitudes where water sources were relatively stable, and where heat, cold, light, and darkness moved with discernible rhythm.
+What these regions share is their location within latitudes where water sources were relatively stable, and where cold and warmth, cloud and sunlight, followed discernible rhythms.

 Rhythm is the basic condition of civilisation.

-The common notion that a day has twenty-four hours is often simplified as the time it takes the Earth to complete one rotation.
-But the Earth’s rotation takes roughly 23 hours, 56 minutes, and 4 seconds.
-Those missing minutes arise from the Earth’s daily orbital movement of about 0.9856°, which shifts the angle of observation; the Earth must “turn a little more” for the Sun to appear to return to the same position as the day before.
+The familiar idea that a day contains 24 hours is often simplified as the time it takes the Earth to complete one rotation.
+But the Earth rotates in approximately 23 hours, 56 minutes, and 4 seconds.
+This discrepancy of several minutes results from the shift in perspective caused by the Earth moving about 0.9856° along its orbit each day: it must “rotate a little further” for the Sun to appear in the same position as it did the day before.

-A year is not exactly 365 × 24 hours.
-The orbital period is approximately 365.2422 days.
-Noon, too, does not always arrive at exactly twelve o’clock.
-The Sun’s return to solar noon fluctuates by roughly plus or minus sixteen minutes, sometimes earlier, sometimes later; in any case, it is not a smooth integer.
-The human circadian rhythm is approximately 24 hours and 12 minutes.
-It varies from person to person, but is generally slightly longer than both the Earth’s rotation and the solar day.
+A year is not exactly 365 multiplied by 24 hours; the Earth’s orbital period is approximately 365.2422 days.
+Nor does noon necessarily occur at precisely twelve o’clock.
+The moment at which the Sun returns to its highest point shifts by roughly sixteen minutes in either direction, sometimes earlier, sometimes later.
+None of it resolves into a smooth whole number.
+The human circadian rhythm, meanwhile, is approximately 24 hours and 12 minutes.
+It varies from person to person, but remains slightly longer than both the Earth’s rotation and the solar day.

 In other words, everyone’s watch is inaccurate, because it is aligned neither with the universe nor with the body.
 It is aligned only with — another watch.